-The general perception of Kundalini at the point of death is that it is q secret technique of preserving oneself beyond the veil.
-You can imagine it as the Christian Heaven, the Hindu ending of reincarnation, the Celtic story of the holy grail, the new age idea of returning to source and joining the ascended masters, or the Star Wars story of maintaining ones identity after death to return as a force ghost.
+The general perception of Kundalini at the point of death is that it is a secret technique of preserving oneself beyond the veil.
+You can imagine it as the Christian Heaven, the Hindu ending of reincarnation, the Celtic story of the holy grail, the new age idea of returning to source and joining the ascended masters, or the Star Wars story of maintaining ones identity after death to return as a force ghost, basically immortality.

 There are ideas sold of how Kundalini presents at death, arriving to shut down the chakras and release one’s essence with a final breath through the crown chakra, and it seems to be something that people are searching for and trying to attain to the point they will pay great sums of money to learn.
 But this is not what this article is about, it is not for me a selfish act of preservation that I want to write about but rather the effect it has on one during life.